romeokoi/EDIDreader/README.md

 # EDIDreader
-An Android Application that gets parsed EDID displah information connected to a raspberry pi.
-User connects to a raspberry pi running the BLServer.py script and gets EDID info from raspberry pi, which parses the data and sends it to the phone.
+An Android Application that gets parsed EDID display information connected to a raspberry pi.
+User connects to a raspberry pi running the BLServer.py script and gets EDID info from raspberry pi, which parses the data and sends it to the phone via bluetooth.

 ## Installation from Source
 To install the latest development version from source: